j-benny/odin-recipes/README.md

 Project#1
 ODIN RECEPIES---
-This is officaillly my first project from The Odin Project's website.
-I understand we are not to be too concerned with the looks of this webspage because we have not yet covered CSS.
-Being that this project is based only on HTML, I dont expect a flashy web page. however, I do expect I will learn a great deal while completing this project.
-I am excited to apply all the HTML knowledge I have recently picked up.
+This is officaillly the first project on The Odin Project's website.
+Because this project is based only on HTML, I dont expect a flashy web page. however, I do expect I will enjoy completing this project.
+I am excited to apply all the HTML knowledge I have recently picked up. this includes, ordered lists, unordered lists, adding links and images.
 Thank you The Odin Project.
+Three weeks ago I had no idea how to create a web page.